ianbarton/dodcott-2023/nikola/dodcott.org/posts/2019-08-13-parish-councillor-vacancy.md

 .. type: text
 -->

 The is currently a vacancy for a Parish Councillor.
-If you wouldlike to beconsidered for the vacancy please contact the Parish Clerk (Nick Powell)
+If you would like to be considered for the vacancy please contact the Parish Clerk (Nick Powell)

 Nick's contact details are: